krysz/payments-handler/README.md

 }
 ```

-When there is no payment with given ID, the response id:
+When there is no payment with given ID, the response is:
 ```HTTP 404
 {
     "message": "ResourceCannotBeFoundException",